Available Now

 Red flag: An electrician charging a second call-out to fix their own mistake.

-How to Minimize Call-Out Costs
+How to Minimise Call-Out Costs

 1. Bundle Multiple Jobs